rtm516/GeyserMC-wiki/Common-Issues.md

 And so on.

 Please also make sure that you have the same `key.pem` and `config.yml` on all of your servers.

+If your players can't connect from the lobby to another backend server, check console.
+**Common plugins that cause issues**
+`HamsterAPI`